 It is easy to see how this kind of information can be useful in putting together a list of questions that may help in ameliorating any credibility issues that may arise with a witness who holds a D.O. degree.
 These are all things that would be very difficult for a defense expert to deny on cross.

-I’m going to save a .pdf copy of this ruling to use in the next case where my treating physician expert is a D.O.
+I will save a .pdf copy of this ruling to use in the next case where my treating physician expert is a D.O.
 I will have to remember to let you know how it turns out.
 Does anyone else out there have experience with this issue?
 How did you handle it?